 Professional Employer Organizations (PEOs) like Justworks allow small businesses to band together to provide access to medical, dental, and vision insurance at more affordable rates.
 Your buying power with 10 employees alone is a lot weaker compared to your buying power if you’re in a pool with 50 other businesses your size.
 With a PEO, you can take advantage of that collective buying power and potentially keep costs down.

 Related Article: 17 Excellent Workplace Wellness Ideas That Don't Break the Bank

-According to a study conducted by the HCMS Group, employers that offered their employees stand-alone vision benefits experienced $5.8 billion in cost savings over four years.
-This was due to reduced healthcare costs, a drop in productivity losses, and lower turnover rates.
+According to a study conducted by the Human Capital Management Services Group, employers who offered their employees vision insurance experienced $5.8 billion in cost savings over four years.

 Related Article: When Should a Growing or Small Business Offer Employee Benefits?

 If you think that providing free snacks or installing a ping-pong table is enough to entice prospective employees and boost recruitment and retention, you might want to reevaluate.